astropy/astropy-APEs/APE26.rst

 ``BaseCoordinateFrame`` instances, when the docs are clear that these are for more advanced users and that ``SkyCoord`` is to be preferred.
-The system will also be less fragile.
-For example, if users manipulate the internal workings of ``SkyCoord`` (which is discouraged but possible), the coordinate data can become decoupled from the caching that ``SkyCoord`` performs for speed.
-With these proposed changes users will have a more clear, introspectable, and robust system.
+The system will also be less fragile; with these proposed changes, users - and importantly downstream developers who subclass ``SkyCoord`` - will have a more clear, introspectable, and robust system.

 Finished Product
 ----------------